scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 }
 ```

-The `???` bits are problem specific, and we cannot give a general solution for them (though we'll soon see strategies to help create them.)
+The `???` bits are problem specific, and we cannot give a general solution for them.
+However we'll soon see strategies to help create them.

 ### The Recursion in Structural Recursion